Analysis | The part of Fox News that Trump likes least is the part that’s most obviously objective

 This is a good example of Trump speaking a very particular language to a very particular group, something he does with regularity.

-The obvious trigger for Trump’s complaints was a set of new polls from Fox showing Trump trailing Democratic presidential nominee Joe Biden in three states, Nevada, Ohio and Pennsylvania.
+The obvious trigger for Trump’s complaints was a set of new polls from Fox showing Trump trailing Democratic presidential nominee Joe Biden in three states: Nevada, Ohio and Pennsylvania.
 The new polls, released Thursday evening, paint a grim picture for Trump’s reelection bid.
 No Republican has won election without winning Ohio, and Trump’s 2016 victory depended heavily on his winning Pennsylvania.

-The network's morning show “Fox and Friends” mentioned the new polls shortly before 7 a.m.; Trump, who generally watches Fox News on delay, tweeted criticism of the pollster shortly after.
+The network’s morning show, “Fox & Friends,” mentioned the new polls shortly before 7 a.m.; Trump, who generally watches Fox News on delay, tweeted criticism of the pollster shortly after.

 That criticism isn't new.
 Trump has repeatedly objected to Fox News's polling, given that it, unlike the network's prime-time programming, has generally offered an objective, realistic assessment of the political moment.
 Trump justifiably accepts that the network's coverage will paint his administration in a positive light, so when it covers its own polling (which isn't always), he gets frustrated.

-Much of what Trump writes in his most recent tweet, though, is unsourced or untrue.
+Much of what Trump wrote in his that tweet, though, is unsourced or untrue.
 That thing about how the network was going to change pollsters might be something the network’s Sean Hannity whispered to him in one of their frequent phone calls, but it’s not something that’s been publicly reported.
-(In an interview about the polling team following a previous moment of Trump pique, the network’s politics editor said he doesn’t “hear boo” from executives by way of complaint.)
+(In an interview about the polling team after a previous moment of Trump pique, the network’s politics editor said he doesn’t “hear boo” from executives by way of complaint.)

 As for Trump's claims about accuracy, well, that's another thing entirely.